 Related Definitions:

-2.«#» “Unspecified Resource Amount” means an amount of firm energy, listed in sections 3 and 4 of Exhibit A, that «Customer Name» has agreed to supply and use to serve its Total Retail Load.
+2.«#» “Committed Power Purchase Amount” means an amount of firm energy, listed in sections 3 and 4 of Exhibit A, that «Customer Name» has agreed to supply and use to serve its Total Retail Load.
 Such amount is not attributed to a Specified Resource.

 Reviewer’s Note: The term “Contract Resource” is being considered for potential removal from the contract and is accordingly grayed out.